vikinganalytics/mvg/README.md

 ## Version handling of mvg and API version

-The version string of the MVG api has the form v{MAJOR}.{MINOR}.{PATCH}.
+The version string of the MVG API on the server side has the form v{MAJOR}.{MINOR}.{PATCH}.
 An increase of MAJOR means an incompatible change which requires an upgrade of mvg, an increase in MINOR does not require an upgrade of